Quantitative characterization of finite simple groups: a complement: Characterizing finite simple groups using the order of group and the set of element orders

 \begin{lemma}[See \cite{56}] Suppose $G$ is a finite group with $\pi_e(G)=\pi_e(S)$, where $S$ is an alternating simple group $A_n$ and $n\geqslant 5$, $n\neq 6$, $10$.
 Then $G\cong S$. \end{lemma}

-In literature \cite{123, 148, 163} the authors earlier studied the characterization of alternating groups and symmetric groups using the set of element orders.
+The authors of \cite{123, 148, 163} earlier studied the characterization of alternating groups and symmetric groups using the set of element orders.
 The subsequent studies in \cite{56,106,213} the authors further investigated the characterization of alternating groups by using the set of element orders.
 It was pointed out in \cite{187} that $A_6$ and $A_{10}$ are unrecognizable.

 \begin{lemma}[\cite{20}] Let $G$ be a finite group with $\pi_e(G)=\pi_e(A_6)=\{1,2,3,4,5\}$, then $G\cong A_6$ or $G=[N_1]Q$ where $Q\cong A_5$, $N_1$ is an elementary abelian $2$-group and a direct sum of natural $\SL(2,4)$-modules. \end{lemma}